eduMFA/eduMFA/doc/installation/system/inifile.rst

 ``static/templates/index.html``.
 This file pulls all CSS, the javascript framework and all the javascript business logic.

-You can configure privacyIDEA to use your own WebUI, which is completely different and stored at another location.
+You can configure eduMFA to use your own WebUI, which is completely different and stored at another location.

 You can do this using the following config values::